wasny0ps/Damn-Vulnerable-DeFi/Challenges/Naive Receiver/README.md

 ## Security Takeaways

-To mitigate such attacks, recipient contracts equipped with fee-handling logic should consistently integrate a validation check to verify that calls are exclusively made from whitelisted addresses.
+To mitigate such attacks, recipient contracts equipped with fee-handling logic should consistently **integrate a validation check to verify that calls are exclusively made from whitelisted addresses**.
 This precautionary measure serves to restrict the ability of arbitrary addresses to request flash loans on behalf of the contract.

 **_by wasny0ps_**